manuparra/bigdata-digital-business/DATAMANAGEMENT.md

 - R: R is a language and environment for statistical computing and graphics.
 It is widely used in BigData applications for data analysis and visualization, thanks to its extensive range of statistical and graphical libraries.

 In addition to these programming languages, there are several key features and tools that are important for BigData work, such as:
 - distributed processing,
 - parallel computing, and
-- data visualization.
+- data visualization

 # Platforms we will work with during the course

 ## Google Colaboratory